 Sarah Krasnostein is a multi-award winning writer and critic.
-She is the best-selling author of The Trauma Cleaner (2017), The Believer (2021/22), Not Waving, Drowning (2022) and On Peter Carey (2023).
-She holds a PhD in criminal law and is admitted to legal practice in New York and Victoria.
+She is the best-selling author of The Trauma Cleaner (2017), The Believer (2021), Not Waving, Drowning (2022) and On Peter Carey (2023).
+She holds a doctorate in criminal law and is admitted to legal practice in New York and Victoria.

 The Believer was named by The New Yorker as a Best Book of 2022.
 The Trauma Cleaner has been published in various translations.

-Sarah has been awarded the Victorian Prize for Literature, the Australian Book Industry Award for General Non-Fiction, the Victorian Premier’s Prize for Non-Fiction, the Dobbie Literary Award, and the Prize for Non-Fiction at the NSW Premier’s Literary Awards.
-She was a finalist for the Wellcome Book Prize (UK), the National Biography Award, the Melbourne Prize for Literature and the Walkley Book Award.
-In 2022, she was awarded the Walkley’s Pascall Prize for Arts Criticism.
+Sarah has won Walkley Awards for long form feature writing (2024) and arts criticism (2022).
+She has been awarded the Victorian Prize for Literature, the Australian Book Industry Award for General Non-Fiction, the Victorian Premier’s Prize for Non-Fiction, the Prize for Non-Fiction at the New South Wales Premier’s Literary Awards and the Dobbie Literary Award.
+She has been a finalist for the Wellcome Book Prize (UK), the National Biography Award, the Melbourne Prize for Literature, the Walkley Book Award and the Nib Literary Award.

 Events